sddevelopment-be/saboteurs/manuscript/managers/README.md

 - Quiet withdrawal of trusted team members
 - Feedback loops collapsing into compliance

 Do NOT intervene.
-Praise _“increased accountability”_.
+Praise _"increased accountability"_.

 ### Step 5: Secure Your Exfil Path